 Now is the best time to take the first step toward quitting.
 This free program is available to all employees and their eligible family members.
 Your chances of quitting are six times better with the Quit For Life Program than trying to quit on your own.

-To participate in the Quit for Life Program, call 1-877-MyTHRLink (1-877-698-4754) and choose option 4, then press 2 or go online to www.MyTHR.org and click on the Alere link.
-Medical & Wellness
+To participate in the Quit for Life Program, call 1-877-MyTHRLink (1-877-698-4754) and choose option 4, then press 2 or go online to BeHealthyTHR.org for more information.